Fpantoja2001/Poggio-Civitate-3D-remodel/README.md

 * Embedded document.eventListener on mousedown activates on all mousedown events after its first call, when it should only activate if the desired object is intersected via raycatser.
 * **esc + w a s or d**, sends character infinitely in direction of last button pressed.
-* Upon death capsule respawns slighlty lower to the ground.
+* Upon death capsule respawns slighlty lower to the ground. [solved]

+## Things to be done

+* Remake of viewing and movement module.
+* Remake of physics collision module.
+* Create flawless interaction module.